 limelight increases the maximum difficulty rating from 10 to "10+".

-groovin'!! introduces the Special difficulty, which plays with this trope; while many Special charts are harder than their Hard counterparts, this is not always the case.
+groovin'!! introduces the Special difficulty, which plays with this trope; while many Special charts are harder than their Hard counterparts, this is not always the case; "STELLAR WIND" has a Special chart that is one level lower than its Hard chart.
 It's comparable to Dance Dance Revolution's Challenge difficulty.

 Though this doesn't have quite as much subtext as DJ YOSHITAKA and Sota Fujimori, collaborating under the artist "VENUS".